furtal/trainerlist-server/README.md

 Then start a couchDB server and run

+        npm run-script createdb
         npm run-script syncdb

-This creates the couchDB database if it does not exist, and also syncs the design documents.
+If the database already exists in couchDB, you will get an error from the first command saying so.

+The second command syncs the design documents required for all the database queries.

 To start the server, run